aldensiol/Gobbler/README.md

 4. Once you are done, type "exit" to quit the application.

 An example of a prompt is:
 A severe explosion has occurred at the junction of Kent Ridge Road, near National University of Singapore.
 A gas tanker, after colliding with a sedan, has exploded, resulting in a massive fireball and subsequent fires spreading to nearby buildings and vehicles.
-There are five people seriously injured and lying on the ground.
+There are bodies blocking the roads.
+I see a lamp post with the number 123456.

 ## How to download and use the Model **locally**/as a **Mac** User